PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Negative aspects** - Something from your past that ties you into the world, something in the present day that affects your ability to get a job done

 **Additional Trait, Augment** - specialized assets that modify the way your body works.
-Augments can be damaged and need to be repaired.

-You could be a goblin, a vampire, a djinn, a faerie, capitalism exploits you all.
-Players take on the role of people who do illegal jobs, with the ultimate goal of bringing down, or at least slowing down megacorporations.
-Use your skills, advanced tech, and occult powers to get the job done.

 #### Superhero/Fighting Game/Shonen inspired Distortion game